frc1334/kinect-relay/README.md

 Implementation Guide
 --------------------

   All the implementation is stored in `src/MagicBox/KinectDataGenerator.h`.
-This is still unfinished.....

 [1]: http://www.boost.org/                                                  "Boost Website"